BeeMario/Untitled_GaMe/README.md

 # Is everything the same?

-No, it is a bit different from the original (ik what the original looks like, also ill make the batch port of the orginal private)
+No, it is a bit different from the original (ik what the original looks like, because the batch port of the og is still up)

 # How to play?